 In many cases, you can get a copy of a money order without a receipt.
 Some companies offer a research service to find your money order under those circumstances.
 However, the lack of that documentation means it will cost you more and take longer – sometimes up to eight weeks.

-Start By Contacting the Issuing Company
+Contact the Issuing Company

 Large companies, such as Western Union and MoneyGram, offer research services to help customers obtain a copy of their money orders, even without a receipt.
 Banks can usually find the details of your money order by looking at your account history.
 Some other issuing companies may not be able to find your money order without the tracking number, which is listed on the receipt.
 For instance, the U.S. Postal Service issues money orders, but cannot research your transaction without the serial number found on your receipt.
 Start by contacting the company that issued your money order to find out if they can research your transaction.